chevere/docs/library/Writer.md

 ### StreamWriter

-The [StreamWriter](../reference/Chevere/Components/Writer/StreamWriter.md) component is in charge of writing strings to a [stream](https://www.php.net/stream).
+The `Chevere/Writer/StreamWriter` component is in charge of writing strings to a stream.

-Code below shows how to initiate a `StreamWriter` for a `given string`.

 ```php
 use Chevere\Writer\StreamWriter;